15 - 23 August 2019

 Professor, Université de Tunis, Tunisia

-Head, Think-Tank Middle-East and North Africa, Swiss Ministry of Foreign Affairs, Switzerland
+Head, Think-Tank Middle East and North Africa, Federal Department of Foreign Affairs (FDFA), Switzerland

 Professor, Hanken School of Economics, Finland